hydrusvideodeduplicator/hydrus-video-deduplicator/docs/faq.md

 ---

+## Can I safely cancel a dedupe in progress?

+Yes.
+You can safely skip any or all of the dedupe steps in progress by pressing `CTRL+C`.
+The next time you launch the program it will continue where you left off.

+---

 ## How to backup my dedupe database?

 You can backup your dedupe database by copying the database directory somewhere safe.